 - If there are any leftovers (there won't be if you have 4 boys like me!), store in the refrigerator or in an airtight container.

-When I make these cookies for my kids, I usually use maple syrup.
+When I make these pumpkin chocolate chip cookies for my kids, I usually use maple syrup.
 If I’m making them for me though, I use erythritol and stevia and Lily’s chocolate chips which are sweetened with stevia.
 This put each cookie at about 1.5 net carbs (that’s after you’ve subtracted the fiber and sugar alcohols), making these cookies a perfect little treat for your low-carb or keto diet!

 I’m pretty much a fan of all things pumpkin.
 If you are too, check out some of my other fave pumpkin recipes (most of them are low-carb too.
 Woot!).